check-sked/readme-generator/README.md

 _Instructions for installation project and setting up the development environment:_

 Installation for readme-generator is simple.
-After cloning the readme-generator project to your local computer, simply run "npm i" in the root directory.
+After cloning the readme-generator project to your local computer, simply run `npm i` in the project's directory.

 Once you have completed these steps, you can enter `node index.js` in your terminal and begin producing your README.